 We check out some of the most beautiful beaches in Qatar, which offer pristine white sands, clear blue seas, and stunning natural landscapes.

 But before you pack your beach bag, it’s important to bear in mind that modesty is strictly adhered to in this conservative Muslim country.
-Therefore, women should refrain from wearing revealing bikinis and swimsuits at public beaches in Qatar (where they are actually banned).
+Therefore, women should refrain from revealing bikinis and swimsuits at public beaches in Qatar (where they are actually illegal).
 The rules are more relaxed, however, at resorts and hotels.

 Al Khor Beach

 Known as Purple Island, Al Khor Beach is home to an abundance of plants that turn the wetland a stunning purple when in bloom.
 One of Qatar’s more northern beaches, Al Khor is easily accessible by car and has become a popular camping spot.
 There is a good range of facilities on offer too, including showers and changing rooms for adults and kids.
 This makes it a great choice for a family day out; whether you choose to have a picnic on the grassy area, go for a bike ride, or jump in a kayak.